 Due to the ingenious method of manufacture, using primarily extruded aluminium lengths that are precision cut and joined, aluminium windows and doors can be manufactured in a number of different styles.

 All of these can be complemented with sidelights and top-lights which affords even more design flexibility.
-And In addition, most aluminium windows and doors can be manufactured into cottage pane style.
+And in addition, most aluminium windows and doors can be manufactured into cottage style panes.